 NET INVESTMENT IN CAPITAL ASSETS Reflects TAIT's investment in capital assets (e.g. land, buildings, machinery and equipment), less any related debt used to acquire those assets that is still outstanding.
-Net investment in capital assets, excludes unspent bond proceeds of \$8,961 as of June 30, 2023.
+Net investment in capital assets, excludes unspent bond proceeds of \$9,093 and \$8,961 as of June 30, 2024 and 2023, respectively.
 The Trust uses these capital assets to provide services to the public; consequently, these assets are not available for future spending.